Elippsis007/glutonia_m1/README.md

 This won't be a project I will continue to work on further in the future.
 It is merely to show HTML & CSS skills.

+## References

+Templates for the Index.html & Main.html were taken from https://getbootstrap.com/
+The styling for these templater were work of my own from getting answers from https://stackoverflow.com/

+### Images

+Images that were used on this website were used from google images search.
+    Conspiracy Image: https://cdn.vox-cdn.com/ (Shutter Stock)

 ## Contributing
 This is a private project for a collge project.
 Unfortunately